foorschtbar/OctoPrint-BetterM73Override/README.md

 ## Credits

-This plugin was originally developed by Jakub Furman.
+This plugin was originally developed by [Jakub Furman](https://github.com/sysadminsh/OctoPrint-M73ETAOverride) and later updated from  [Gaston Dombiak](https://github.com/gdombiak/OctoPrint-M73ETAOverride).
 It was no longer being maintained so I took ownership/forked to keep it alive.